 Just for you, we’ve compiled several beers that will serve us all well as the sun wanes, the nights get cool and long, and the flavors of fall take over.

-Vermont comes to mind immediately when hearing maple.
+Vermont comes to mind immediately when hearing maple, but it doesn’t have to be Vermont; maple flavors are everywhere.
 That, and of course, pancakes.
 We can drink beer for breakfast, right?

 Spice it Up

 The flavors of fall are not complete without the spices that come with it.
 Can’t you smell them?
 Cinnamon, baked apples, cloves, vanilla, nutmeg.
 Oh, I’m drooling.
 Who needs apple pie when you’ve got beers like these?

 Rum Barrel-Aged Spice Cake

 Imperial Brown Ale @ 12.7%